 It’s time for another consolidation day, and like always we have lots to review, lots to explore in more detail, and a fresh challenge to tackle.

-As you know, these challenges are designed for you to be completed without much help from me.
+As you know, these challenges are designed for you to complete without much help from me.
 There are hints, yes, but not much more – how you solve them is down to you, and it’s an opportunity for you to approach the problem however you want.

 The goal here isn’t just to have you write more code, although that matters.
 The goal here is to get you comfortable with a fresh Xcode project – to give you confidence when faced with a new problem that you have the skills to design a solution, and the know-how to actually turn that solution into working code.